DeveshGiri/playgwtc/README.md

 ## Visual Demonstration

-Quickly generate insightful plots for any event in the catalog, such as the following example analysis of GW150914:
+Generate Q-transform plot and theoretical plus and cross polarization strains for any event in the catalog, such as the following example analysis of GW150914:

 ## Key Features